 Special grants are being made available to animal welfare organizations and agencies by a collaborative of animal welfare grantmakers in order to meet the needs of pets and pet owners arising from large-scale natural or man-made disasters.

-Grants will also be considered for organizations that have not been directly impacted by these historic disasters but are helping another organization in need -- for example, assisting with the intake of animals from an impacted area.
+Grants will also be considered for organizations that have not been directly impacted by this disaster but are helping another organization in need -- for example, assisting with the intake of animals from an impacted area.
 Applicants that are responding to disasters must have received a request from an Agency Having Jurisdiction (AHJ).
-Applications from organizations that self-deploy or are based outside the vicinity of the affected geographic areas will not be considered.
+An AHJ is an organization designated as a responder by the Office of Emergency Management at the city, county, state, or federal level.

 Applicants must meet all of the following eligibility criteria: